BynBangsAlts/W-TapFuscator-Reupload/README.md

 # w-tapFuscator I DID NOT MADE THIS THIS IS MADE BY Librry1337

-A powerful Java bytecode obfuscator that provides comprehensive protection for your Java applications.
+A powerful Java bytecode obfuscator that provides comprehensive protection for your Java applications. dont really know if its powerful I tried but na i dont think so its mid

 ## Features